 Some people have milder Trypanophobia and are able to get injections, but they would still get extremely anxious and worried, and sometimes even pass out or experience a panic attack.

 As with the other phobias, exposure and desensitization therapy can help you become more comfortable around needles and overcome your Trypanophobia.

 Mindfulness training is a cognitive strategy that helps you bring attention to the present moment.
 It stops you from overthinking and becoming overwhelmed with your fears.

-* You can repeat positive affirmation to calm yourself further, such as “I am brave,” or “I am fearless.”
+3. You can repeat positive affirmations to calm yourself further, such as “I am brave,” or “I am fearless.”

-* Calm yourself by focusing on the stillness of your surroundings and listening to your heart beat.
+4. Calm yourself by focusing on the stillness of your surroundings and listening to your heartbeat.

 7. Mysophobia (fear of dirt and germs)